 Among these features, Jetpack offers a tiled gallery block for free.
 This block builds on the native WordPress gallery feature to offer a sleeker, more customizable gallery design.
-Users can format their galleries as square tiles, a circular grid, tiled columns, or a mosaic, and there are some basic customizations available too.
+Users can format their galleries as square tiles, a circular grid, tiled columns, or a mosaic, with some basic customizations available too.

-Sure, it’s not nearly as powerful as other options here, but that’s not really the point.
-This tool is meant for those who want simple, clean image grids without too much extra work, or even without installing another plugin.
+Jetpack is meant for those who want simple, clean image grids through an all-in-one plugin.
 Fewer plugins help WordPress site performance, making Jetpack great for those who want to keep a light codebase.

 Pricing: The tiles gallery block is free with the Jetpack plugin (which is also free!).

-Responsive Lightbox & Gallery is another prominent player in the WordPress gallery space, and for good reason: This plugin takes a modular approach to its features, more so than other plugins we’ve discussed.
+Responsive Lightbox & Gallery is another prominent figure in the WordPress gallery space: This plugin takes a modular approach to its features, more so than other plugins we’ve discussed.

 The core plugin is free and lets you do a lot with its three included templates and settings.
 From there, you can customize your installation with paid extensions.
-This means you can pay for and install what you need without wasting storage space or budget on excess features.
-These extensions enable things like different types of gallery views, stylish lightboxes, and remote galleries (i.e. using images from external sites).
+This means you can pay for and install what you need without using storage space or budget on excess features.
+These extensions enable access to different types of gallery views, stylish lightboxes, and remote galleries (i.e. using images from external sites).
 There’s also the option to purchase all extensions in a bundle.

 As the name implies, this plugin is largely focused on lightboxes.
 If you want to present photos one by one via lightbox, add this plugin to your list.
 Also note that Responsive Lightbox & Gallery supports videos, posts, and WooCommerce integrations.

 Pricing: The core Responsive Lightbox & Gallery plugin is free and can be enhanced with paid extensions.
-Individual extensions range in price from $14 to $19, or you can purchase all extensions for $49.
+Individual extensions are $19, or you can purchase all extensions for $49.

 The freemium Photo Gallery plugin by Supsystic is great for WordPress site owners looking for more simplicity in their premium photo gallery plugin.
-On top of its capable free version, Photo Gallery comes with just one paid option that lets you make many types of impressive displays.
+On top of its capable free version, Photo Gallery comes with a paid option that lets you make many types of impressive displays.

-With this plugin, you have access to eight different customizable gallery layouts, including carousel and post feed (if you want to try content other than images), as well as a cool Polaroid-style presentation where you can place captions and evoke a nostalgic feel.
-The affordable premium version also unlocks video galleries, tags and albums for better organization, a CDN to get images to users’ devices more quickly, and more.
+With this plugin, you have access to eight different customizable gallery layouts, including a carousel and post feed (if you want to try content other than images) and a Polaroid-style presentation where you can place captions and evoke a nostalgic feel.
+The affordable premium version also unlocks video galleries, tags, and albums for better organization, a CDN to get images to users’ devices more quickly, and more.

-Despite all that this plugin offers, its galleries remain mobile-friendly and simple to set up.
+Even with all this plugin offers, its galleries remain mobile-friendly and simple to set up.
 To help prevent unauthorized use, you can turn on watermarks in the free version as well.

-Finally, WordPress users in need of a dedicated video option for their galleries can check out All-in-One Video Gallery by Team Plugins360.
+WordPress users needing a dedicated video option for their galleries can check out All-in-One Video Gallery by Team Plugins360.
 Video galleries are a powerful way to keep visitors engaged on your pages, and this plugin makes it possible to display them in a searchable gallery.

-Behind the scenes, you can organize videos with tags and categories and assign IDs to videos too.
+You can organize videos with tags and categories and assign IDs to videos in the backend.
 On the viewing side, the free version has simple grid and list view options, with more layouts available with the premium plugin.